joewiz/joewiz.github.io/_posts/2021-02-18-fast-backwards.md

 ## The book!

 At the end of my last post, I mentioned that I was "wrapping up" work on a book.
 In retrospect, that characterization was a tad optimistic.
-Three years later, my co-author, Clifford Anderson, and I met at Circle Bistro in Foggy Bottom to review our *final* set of changes for the manuscript of [XQuery for Humanists](https://xquery.forhumanists.org):
+Three more years would pass.
+Last December, my co-author, Clifford Anderson, and I met at Circle Bistro in Foggy Bottom to review our *final* set of changes for the manuscript of [XQuery for Humanists](https://xquery.forhumanists.org):

 > We just sent in the final proofs and index for XQuery for Humanists, due out from @TAMUPress—[@andersoncliffb, Dec 10, 2019](https://twitter.com/andersoncliffb/status/1204558089875345409)